tomasbarroso2000/2022-daw-leic51d-g06/docs/backend-report.md

 ## Introduction

-This document contains the relevant design and implementation aspects of the battleships game api.
+This document contains the relevant design and implementation aspects of the Exploding Battleships game API.

 ## Modeling the database